Syllabus for

 Course Calendar:

 The dates below are tentative.
 Actual due dates are always and exclusively found via Canvas.
-Beware due dates from 2023.
-If you see a due date before the Winter'24 semester, I have not yet assigned that work!!!
-The assignment may well change before I give it out (or I might not make the assignment at all), when I will set an actual due date.
+Beware due dates from before May 2024.
+If you see a due date before the Summer'24 semester, I have not yet assigned that work!!!
+The assignment may well change before I give it out (or I might not make the assignment at all).

 Date Topics